Quick start

 N | - Ignore : ignore an error calling the webhook, and the API request continues. | |

-N | - Fail : an error calling the webhook causes the admission to fail and the API request is rejected. |
+N | - Fail : an error calling the webhook causes the admission to fail and API request rejection. |

 *